Best Cheap Medicare Advantage Plans in Alabama (2025)

 Compare Medicare Plans in Your Area

-Aetna is the best cheap Medicare Advantage offered in Alabama.
-The company has a low average cost of $8 per month, and its 4-star rating is better than average.
-Also, medical care is affordable because of its low copayments and $0 generic prescriptions.
+Aetna charges a low average rate of $4 per month, and its 4.5-star rating is the best in the state.
+Also, going to the doctor is affordable because of Aetna's low copayments and $0 preferred generic prescriptions.

-How ValuePenguin chose these Medicare plans: Our expert's data-backed research analyzed Medicare Advantage plans in Alabama that include prescription drug coverage and compared cost, quality ratings and plan benefits.
+ValuePenguin editors compared Medicare Advantage plans in Alabama based on cost, quality ratings and plan benefits.

 Compare Alabama Medicare Advantage plans